Agency gets $6M from state to take over failed hotel shelter program

 The hotel shelter program was run by the Lived Experience Coalition, an advocacy group consisting of people with current or past experiences of homelessness, which was awarded $1 million from the Federal Emergency Management Agency last year.

-The program was managed by the coalition until late March, when the authority learned about the depleted funds and took over ramping down the program, going into emergency activation and stationing outreach workers at the hotels for several days.
+The authority took over in late March after learning that the coalition had unexpectedly run out of money with little notification.
+The authority is now ramping down the program, going into emergency activation and stationing outreach workers at the hotels for several days.

+These hotels were not under the oversight of the homelessness authority, and the emergency appears to be confined only to hotels the coalition was operating.

 At its peak, the authority said it counted nearly 200 people — many of whom were medically fragile, seniors or families with young children — housed at four hotels in Tacoma and across King County, who were blindsided by the program’s closing.